 Albert Joseph (pictured in Navy uniform with siblings Nazema and Carl) graduated from The University of Toledo and was a year into law school when World War II intervened.
 During the war, he served for 3½ years as a U.S. Navy lieutenant in the Pacific.
 After returning home, he built a successful career in automotive advertising.
 In 1964, he moved to Chicago to take an executive position with Hunter Publishing Company.
 Along with entertainer Danny Thomas, a boyhood friend, he was one of the prime forces behind the creation of St. Jude's Children's Research Hospital in Memphis, Tennessee.
 He later chaired the board of both the hospital and its fundraising arm and continued to serve the hospital in various capacities for the rest of his life.

-Per his family's request, the Carl Joseph Memorial Fund is used to purchase books on subjects of importance and interest to Carl, including social justice and social activism, the labor movement, political theory, war and peace, and American history.
+The Carl Joseph Memorial Fund is used to purchase books on subjects of importance and interest to its namesake, including social justice and social activism, the labor movement, political theory, war and peace, and American history.
 Click here to browse a list of titles recently purchased with Carl Joseph funds.
 Most of the books in the Carl Joseph Collection are shelved in a specially designated area on Carlson Library's fifth floor, which also includes study alcoves and study tables that have been renovated and refurbished with funds from Albert Joseph's bequest.

 Click here for additional information on Carl and Albert Joseph and the Carl Joseph Memorial Library Collection and Reading Commons.